 For quite a long time I was against 4-in-1 ESC.
 After getting this all in one I changed my mind.
 Holybro Kakute F4 & Tekko32 35A 4-in-1 combo is the thing.
 Good quality, good design, easy to solder and with all serial ports you will need.
 On top of that, BlHeli_32 ESC telemetry works out of the box

 You need a motor to fly!
 Even the best electronics will not solve the problem of too weak or poorly selected motor on a drone or airplane.
 This is why, right after choosing a frame and propeller size, you should choose a motor.
 There are many factors that should be taken into consideration and KV is only one of them.
 Many beginners make a mistake or putting 7" propellers on motors designed for 5" props.
 This will just not work.
-Below are a few propositions for 5" and 7" drones as well as airplanes.
+Below are a few propositions for 5" and 7" drones.

 iFlight XING-E 2208

 Believe it or not, but since case of drone motors, size does matter!
 XING-E 2208 delivers quite an "oomph" interms of torque, power and response.
 Perfect for driving 5" and 6" propellers.
 When needed, will work with 7-inch propellers as well.
 2450KV version works great on 4S and 5" while 1700KV will do wonders on 6S.
 And they come in "pretty" colors too!
 I love 2450KV version on my 4S freestyle Armattan Marmotte with Ethix S3 props.
 And those motors are surprisingly efficient as well..

 Flywoo NIN 2207

 The first thing that catches the eye when you look at Flywoo NIN N2207 is how shiny they are.
 But let not pretty look fool you!
 Those are very good motors for 4S at 2450KV and 6S at 1750KV.
 Plenty of torque and power for a dynamic freestyle or a FPV race.